Derek376/dublin-bikes-webapp/README.md

 The project includes a machine learning model trained on historical bike occupancy and weather-related features.

+The trained model file is included in the repository and is used directly by the Flask prediction endpoint.

 ### ML workflow

 - Clean and preprocess historical data